-- Must have an offer of employment upon independent licensure, in an area of defined need, from either Nova Scotia Health19 or the IWK Health Centre20.
+- Must have an offer of employment upon obtaining a Defined licence, in an area of defined need, from either Nova Scotia Health2 or the IWK Health Centre3.

 - Must not be prohibited or restricted from practising medicine through the decision of any adjudicating body or through voluntary agreement or otherwise (other than by conditions or restrictions imposed on a licence by a regulator).

-– Certification in a subspecialty that is equivalent to a subspecialty as defined by the RCPSC27.
+– Certification or eligible for certification in a subspecialty that is equivalent to a subspecialty as defined by the RCPSC.

 3. English Language Proficiency

-In accordance with Section 39 of the Medical Practitioners Regulations2, candidates are required to demonstrate proficiency in the English language, in a manner prescribed by the Registrar.
+In accordance with Section 39 of the Medical Practitioners Regulations, candidates are required to demonstrate proficiency in the English language, in a manner prescribed by the Registrar.

-All physicians must have the ability to effectively communicate with patients, other professionals and the College as described in the College policy on English Language Proficiency12.
+All physicians must have the ability to effectively communicate with patients, other professionals and the College as described in the College policy on English Language Proficiency8.

 4. Postgraduate Training

-All candidates (Primary Specialists and SEAP designates) must have successfully completed postgraduate training that is substantively equivalent in amount of time as compared to Canadian training27 programs in the relevant primary specialty and/or subspecialty.
+All candidates (primary specialists and SEAP designates) must have successfully completed postgraduate training that is substantively equivalent in amount of time as compared to Canadian training programs in the relevant primary specialty and/or subspecialty.

 5. Practice Experience

-All candidates must have the following independent practice experience or training in a Royal College subspecialist Fellowship program:
+All candidates must have the following unsupervised, independent practice experience or training in a Royal College subspecialist Fellowship program:

 - Candidates must meet the currency of practice requirements in the primary specialty or subspecialty outlined in the College policy Currency of Practice Experience9 in the 3 years immediately before the date of application to the College.
 For subspecialists, the College may consider a Canadian Royal College Subspecialty fellowship training program for 6 months in the last 3 years in lieu of independent practice.

-SEAP designates must also have an independent, unrestricted licence to practice in the current or most recent practice location or enrollment in a Fellowship training program in Canada within the last three years.
+- SEAP designates must also have an unsupervised, independent, unrestricted licence to practise in the current or most recent practice location or enrollment in a Royal College Subspecialty Fellowship training program in Canada within the last three years.

 All candidates must provide an explanation for any gaps in practice.

-To be considered for a PRA, a candidate must be jointly recommended by the Health Authority (NSH19 or IWK20) and the relevant Faculty of Medicine at Dalhousie University21.
-Together, the Health Authority and Dalhousie University’s process includes, but is not limited to:
+To be considered for a PRA, a candidate must be jointly recommended by the relevant health authority and the relevant department in the Faculty of Medicine at Dalhousie University.
+Together, the health authority and Dalhousie University’s process includes, but is not limited to:

-- Ensuring the potential candidate’s medical degree is recognized in the World Directory of Medical Schools.10
+- Ensuring the potential candidate’s medical degree is recognized in the World Directory of Medical Schools;

-- Determining the potential candidate is not from an approved jurisdiction with the RCPSC.26
+- Determining the potential candidate is not otherwise eligible to challenge the certification examination with the RCPSC;

-- Ensuring the potential candidate’s training is at least the same length as Canadian training in respective specialty or subspecialty.27
+- Ensuring the potential candidate’s training is at least the same length as Canadian training in the respective specialty or subspecialty;

-- Ensuring the potential candidate qualifies for all of the above listed eligibility criteria.
+- Ensuring the potential candidate qualifies for all of the above-listed eligibility criteria; and

 - Interviewing the chosen potential candidates to review credentials, scope of practice, and practice history.
 Review the proposed practice site to ensure the competencies and expectations align between the candidate and the expected practice environment.

-- Confirmation there is funding in place for the PRA (inclusive of remuneration for the Assessors and the candidate, the College’s administrative fee and any other cost identified by the relevant Faculty of Medicine).
+- Confirmation there is funding in place for the PRA (inclusive of remuneration for the Assessors and the candidate, the College’s administrative fee and any other cost identified by the relevant department in the Faculty of Medicine);

-- Confirmation that Department of Health and Wellness will issue a return of service agreement if the candidate is successful.
+- Confirmation that the Department of Health and Wellness will issue a return of service agreement if the candidate is successful;

 - An outline of the proposed Practice Ready Assessment lasting a minimum of 12 weeks in duration.
-The proposed PRA must conform to the National Assessment Collaboration (NAC) model24.
-This may require adaptation for the relevant specialty and should include a set of tools and materials.
+The proposed PRA must conform to the National Assessment Collaboration (NAC) model.
+This may require adaptation for the relevant specialty and should include a set of tools and materials; and

 - Confirmation the candidate appears to meet the eligibility criteria in this policy.

-The Registration Committee of the College will review the assessment report and recommendations from the Faculty of Medicine at Dalhousie University to determine one of the following:
+The Registrar of the College will review the assessment report and recommendations from the relevant department in the Faculty of Medicine at Dalhousie University to determine one of the following:

-- The physician has demonstrated the competencies necessary for Defined licensure, with or without conditions and restrictions on the licence.
+- The physician has demonstrated the competencies necessary for Defined licensure, with or without additional conditions and/or restrictions on the licence.